DFE-Digital/apply-for-teacher-training/adr/0008-api-extensions-mechanism.md

 #### Cons

 - it is unclear what the best approach for adding this extensions mechanism is (```/?fields=``` vs ```/?include=``` vs ```/?fieldset=```, plus do we merge fields in main attributes block or do we add to the ```included:``` section)
+- if we were to follow JSON:API recommendations and put associations in ```relationships:``` and ```included:``` blocks, it would be easier to add ```/?fields=``` and ```/?included=``` support, but this would make our responses hard to parse by vendors that do not have JSON:API libraries.
-- implementing such an 'extensions' mechanism may be overkill for a small number of minor revisions a year
+- implementing such an 'extensions' mechanism may be overkill for a small number of vendors and minor API revisions a year
 - an 'extensions' mechanism could, actually, be introduced as part of a minor release at any point, does not need to be implemented now

 ## Decision

-We have decided to not to implement an 'extensions' mechanism at this point.
+We have decided to not to implement an 'extensions' mechanism at this point because there is no immediate need and we are likely to make a better choice of implementation when and if such a need does arise.
 If additional fields need to be released, we shall take the traditional route of a minor version release, ensuring no breaking changes are included in the release.
+The current advertised API versioning strategy can be found here: [https://apply-for-postgraduate-teacher-training-tech-docs.cloudapps.digital/#versioning](https://apply-for-postgraduate-teacher-training-tech-docs.cloudapps.digital/#versioning)

 ## Consequences

-None, unless the rate of minor releases becomes too frequent, at which point we should reconsider an 'extensions' mechanism.
+None, unless the rate of minor releases becomes too frequent, at which time we will be in a better position to decide on how to implement that extension mechanism - fields, include or something else.